About the Homeless Coordinating and Financing Council

 In developing and implementing its first-ever Action Plan, HCFC is pursuing a vision for the Council and the State’s work to prevent and end homelessness.
 The vision for this Action Plan is not simply making changes in how HCFC and State agencies do their work.
 This Action Plan seeks to orient the State’s efforts toward driving purposeful, meaningful, and measurable progress toward preventing and ending homelessness in California.

 The Council, chaired by the Secretary of the Business, Consumer Services and Housing Agency (BCSH), is a committee comprising representatives from ten State departments with up to ten additional community members, individuals representing community organizations, including individuals appointed by the Governor and people with lived expertise of homelessness.

 The Council may also invite stakeholders, individuals who have experienced homelessness, members of philanthropic communities, and experts to participate in meetings, or provide information to the Council as needed.

-Homeless Coordinating and Financing Council Meeting Information and Schedule
+The Homeless Coordinating and Financing Council meets quarterly.